dwhr-pi/FreeCAD-Doc/README-en.md

-# FreeCAD Wiki as PDF
+# FreeCAD Wiki as PDF-File

 This suite of tools can be used to retrieve a local copy from the FreeCAD wiki and then use it to generate qhelp and pdf files.
 The downloading of the entire wiki is now a huge operation, prone to network errors, so it has been cut into 2 parts, one to retrieve a list of files to download and another to actually download the files.